Mileage vs. Actual Expenses: Which Method Is Best for Me?

 The actual expenses method used to be pretty burdensome for self-employed taxpayers.
 These days, though, technology has made it far easier to track your actual vehicle expenses.

-Advances like this have made some self-employed people less likely to avoid this method just because they find tracking expenses a hassle.
+Advances like this have made some self-employed people less likely to avoid this method, because it eliminates the hassle of tracking expenses.

 Which method gets you the biggest tax deduction?